Generating Optimal Initial Conditions for Smoothed Particle Hydrodynamics Simulations: Popular Particle Setup Methods

 \section{Popular Particle Setup Methods}

 Since the invention of the SPH technique, many different methods have been employed to set up initial conditions in multiple dimensions.
-In this section, we will summarize all particle setup methods known to us, or that have been described in the literature.
-Readers that are already familiar with these methods, or are just interested in details of the new WVT setup method, may skip this section entirely or choose to take a look at Figure \ref{f.popularconf_uniform} for a simple comparison of a sphere with approximately 22,000 particles targeted at being uniformly distributed.
-Figure \ref{f.popularconf_adaptive} shows an equivalent figure for spatially adaptive configurations.
+In this section, we summarize all particle setup methods known to us, or that have been described in the literature.
+Figure~\ref{f.popularconf_uniform} shows a simple comparison of results of arranging approximately 22,000 particles with equal smoothing lengths in a sphere with each method.
+Figure~\ref{f.popularconf_adaptive} shows a similar comparison for spatially-adaptive configurations, where the smoothing length varies across the domain (from smallest at the center, to largest at the outer boundary). \S\ref{s.spatially_uniform} describes the methods that are limited to producing configurations in which all particles have the same smoothing length; \S\ref{s.spatially_adaptive} describes the methods that can be used when smoothing lengths are not uniform.
+Readers who are already familar with these methods or who are just interested in details of our method may examine the figures or skip this section entirely.